 Time is very important with respect to event data.
 Not only do users need to see how events looked on the highway at the time of the highway alignment, they also need to see how events may change or accumulate over time.
-ArcGIS Roads and Highways supports both the temporal view date (TVD) and the time slider for viewing time-aware event data.
+Esri Roads and Highways supports both the temporal view date (TVD) and the time slider for viewing time-aware event data.
 Setting and viewing events by TVD works exactly like viewing LRS Networks based on time.
-The steps below explain how to use the time slider for displaying linear referencing system (LRS) event layers.
+The steps below explain how to use the time slider for displaying advanced linear referencing system (ALRS) event layers.
 Refer to Time-aware LRS to learn more.

 - Start ArcMap and add event layers to your map.